ENSTA-U2IS-AI/torch-uncertainty/README.md

 _TorchUncertainty_ is a package designed to help you leverage uncertainty quantification techniques and make your neural networks more reliable.
 It is based on PyTorch Lightning to handle multi-GPU training and inference and automatic logging through tensorboard.

-:contruction: _TorchUncertainty_ is in early development :contruction: : expect massive changes but do reach out to us and contribute if you are interested by the project!
+:construction: _TorchUncertainty_ is in early development :construction: - expect massive changes but do reach out to us and contribute if you are interested by the project!

 ---